 “However, just like the Oscars, before I finish there are some important thankyou’s I would like to make.”
 He went onto thank PICT’s Secretary Anne James “who once again is the driving force behind making this event come together and so much else behind the scenes throughout the year.”
 He thanked the Sporting Section Secretaries, promising that during his year as President, he would make every effort to attend at least one of each of their events.
 He also gave a special mention to the Board and Committee for the time they give the charity.
 Finally, on behalf of PICT, he thanked all those companies and individuals that had generously donated prizes and auction lots at the lunch.

 His final task was to introduce the guest artiste, Mr Graham Jolley, and hoped that everyone would enjoy the rest of the afternoon.

 Graham Jolley is described as a psychological entertainer, able to perform any number of astonishing feats, baffling and thrilling his audience.
 And this he certainly did in large amounts – from magic tricks to mind reading.
 By the end of his act – I don’t believe there were many left in the audience wondering how on earth he did some of the things he did.
 He involved many of the guests in his tricks, and even yours truly was beckoned on stage and I still to this day don’t know how he managed to know the phone number I had picked from a very large phone directory ….. he definitely left me baffled.

 A hard act to follow, but after the magical entertainment Andy Thompson and Peter Bothwick rounded off the afternoon by auctioning the final items.
 Then, as quickly as it had started, the formal part of the Annual Lunch was over – although as ever the jollities and networking continued into the small hours in the bar.

-Once again, a successful event for PICT raising some £ ?????? and, in turn, a brilliant fun filled afternoon.
+Once again, a successful event for PICT raising funds for the charity and, in turn, a brilliant fun filled afternoon.

 Annual Charity Lunch - Friday 6th March 2015